san457/streamlit-food-adulteration/README.md

 An interactive **Streamlit web application** for detecting and analyzing **food adulteration** using data visualization and machine learning techniques.
 This project is aimed at raising awareness about food safety and providing an easy-to-use tool for quick analysis.
+This is a demo version without any ML models it has a place holders where you can insert your model for working.

 ---